Overcoming the Communication Paradox: What Women Leaders Need to Know

 In an era of decreasing consumer trust (and increasing fatigue of cliches), authentic communication styles can help messages resonate more strongly with key audiences.

-Our survey revealed that 68% of women—compared to 52% of men—think that being authentic in tone makes someone a better communication.
+Our survey revealed that 68% of women—compared to 52% of men—think that being authentic in tone makes someone a better communicator.
 This gap indicates the increased value that women place on sincerity and honesty in how information is conveyed—a trend in tandem with shifts we’ve seen across social media—from high production value content to more lo-fi methods; from aspirational messages to more relatable ones.

 Interestingly, while women hold authenticity in higher regard, they may have a harder time putting it into practice, considering that 45% of women—compared to 40% of men—believe that their personal and business personas differ.
 To make matters trickier, a wealth of previous research points to the paradoxes that women leaders often face at work, such as expectations to be demanding yet caring or authoritative yet participative.